iomete/file-streaming/readme.md

   { name:receivedAt, type:timestamp }
 ]
 ```
-## Amazon S3 Source with Amazon SQS (recommended)
+## Amazon S3 Source with Amazon SQS Source (recommended)
-If you have a SQS queue listen to bucket, you can define the queue as data source.
+If you have a SQS queue listen to bucket, you can define the queue as data source under the source.
 ```
 queue: {
   URL: https://sqs.eu-central-1.amazonaws.com/{account_number}/{queue_name}